Master plans reveal the future of Lowell’s public parks

-LOWELL -- The city has completed long-term plans for three parks, shedding light on the future of more than 175 acres of public land.
+LOWELL -- The city of Lowell has completed long-term plans for three parks, shedding light on the future of more than 175 acres of public land.

 Karen Davis, community development director, said community feedback heavily influenced the final plans, leading designers to move proposed amenities between Kathleen Johnson Memorial, Ward Nail and McClure parks.
 In particular, the layout for Ward Nail Park was completely rearranged, according to Davis.